 Browsing with filters

-For many, postcards may seem trivial.
-They are no more than a souvenir or a way to keep in touch with friends and relatives while on vacation.
-But, if we look carefully, postcards can offer valuable insights into the time periods in which they were created, and the mentalities of those who bought or sent them.
-Frank Marhefka, whilst serving in the U.S. Army Motor Transportation Corps during the First World War, amassed a collection of over 150 photographs and photograph postcards.
-Marhefka’s collection provides a diverse and vivid look into a period of history, which – in many soldiers’ accounts – is not usually visualized with all its cruelties.
-Emphasizing the pictorial turn of the Great War, this album offers a personal insight into a conflict that caused so much death and destruction.
-Divided into two sections, this book begins with an introduction into the history of postcards and their extensive use by soldiers during the Great War before outlining Marhefka’s life and military career.
-Grounded in the specific biographical context of the postcards initial collector, the second section presents images of all the cards and photos found in Marhefka’s visual memoir.
-Each image is accompanied by a short description of the visible content and suggestions for further reading.
-As a visual artefact of the First World War and the experiences of a U.S. soldier, this book is aimed at students, scholars and general readers, alike, who are interested in military and modern history.
-In particular, the First World War as told from the American perspective.
+For many the postcard may seem trivial, little more than a mundane souvenir or a way to keep in touch with friends and relatives while on vacation.
+But if we look carefully, postcards offer valuable insights into the time periods in which they were created and the mentalities of those who bought or sent them.
+Frank Marhefka, while serving in the U.S. Army Motor Transportation Corps during the First World War, amassed a collection of more than 150 postcards and photographs while in France, and bound them into a souvenir album.
+Marhefka’s collection provides a diverse and vivid look into a period of history that – in many soldiers’ accounts – is not usually visualized with all its cruelties.
+Emphasizing the pictorial turn of the Great War, this album offers personal insight into a conflict that caused so much death and destruction.
+The book begins with an introduction providing a history of postcards and their extensive use by soldiers during the Great War.
+Then, after a biography of Marhefka, his postcard collection is presented in its entirety.
+Accompanying the images are brief texts that place them into historical context, as well as suggestions for further reading.
+As a visual artifact of the First World War and the perspective of one U.S. soldier, this book is aimed at students, scholars, postcard collectors, and general readers alike who have an interest in military history and popular culture.

 Nate Mickelson, Guttman Community College, City University of New York (CUNY)